rackerlabs/technical-blog/_posts/2019-05-10-self-sign-certificates-ase.md

 ![Schema]({% asset_path 2019-05-10-self-sign-certificates-ase/solrPopulate.png %})

-We are mow successfully using a self signed certificate to make https connectivity into solr cloud from an Azure Web App.
+We are now successfully using a self signed certificate to make https connectivity into solr cloud from an Azure Web App.